 If you are interested in exploring new ways and means for improving the quality of children’s lives in cities, consider joining!

-During the workshop, interactive sessions will be combined with interviews, experiential learning, presentations and marketplace will be organized for participants to exchange materials, tools and information. .
-A
+During the workshop, interactive sessions will be combined with interviews, experiential learning, presentations and virtual reality experiences.
+A marketplace will be organized for participants to exchange materials, tools and information.

 Interactive sessions and presentations will be delivered by city representatives, activists, architects and place-makers sharing from their work in improving: the public space, mobility, data management or parent coaching.
 Examples of noteworthy practice will be also shared.